flokleiser/nextjs-flo/README.md

 ## TO FIX:

+- [ ] FIX GIF & BACKGROUND IMAGE FOR EACH CARD

 - [ ] Gridanimation & Cardanimation smaller displays not centered

 - [ ] subtitles center and not boxed

+- [ ] Images not loading when going back to projects page without reloading

 ## Almost Top Priority (nice to have, when bored)